pushkardakle/MatrixMaker/readme.md

 be considered for the creation of the matrix.
 A lower number would increase speed but compromise accuracy.
-* Taxons to Select – This parameter accepts a list of scientific names separated by newline for the organisms to which the matrix will be limited.
+* Taxons to Select – This parameter accepts a list of scientific names separated by newline for the organisms to which the matrix creation will be limited.
 If kept blank there will be no taxonomic limitations for the creation of the matrix.
 * Proxy – If enabled the network connections will be made through specified proxy.
 * Prioritization – This parameter if enables emulates the selection of proteins from